nim-lang/Nim/doc/manual.rst

 integers from 0 to ``len(A)-1``.
 An array expression may be constructed by the array constructor ``[]``.
 The element type of this array expression is inferred from the type of the first element.
-All other elements need to be implicitly convertable to this type.
+All other elements need to be implicitly convertible to this type.

 Sequences are similar to arrays but of dynamic length which may change during runtime (like strings).
 Sequences are implemented as growable arrays,